Director Kunstmuseum / Kunsthalle Appenzell

 Alice Channer graduated from Goldsmiths College, London (2006), with a Bachelor’s degree in Fine Art and from the Royal College of Art, London (2008), with a Master’s degree in Sculpture.
 Her work has been exhibited at the Liverpool Biennale, UK (2021); 55th Venice Biennale, IT (2013); and Glasgow International, UK (2010).
 She has had solo presentations at the Aspen Art Museum, Colorado, US (2015); Kestner Gesellschaft, Hanover, DE (2014); Hepworth Wakefield, Yorkshire, UK (2013); Kunstverein Freiburg, DE (2013); and South London Gallery, UK (2012).
 She realised works in public space in Joshua Tree, CA, US (2022); the University of the West of England, UK (2021); and for Artangel, UK (2021).
 She has been represented in numerous group exhibitions including Kunsthalle Hamburg, DE (2022/23); the Royal Academy of Arts, London, UK (2022); at Marta Herford, DE (2021); Yorkshire Sculpture Park, UK (2021); Whitechapel Gallery, London, UK (2017/18); MO.CO.
 Panacée, Montpellier, FR (2018); Museum Kurhaus Kleve, DE (2016); Whitworth Art Gallery, Manchester, UK (2016); Aïshti Foundation, Beirut, LB (2015); Public Art Fund, New York, US (2015); Fridericianum, Kassel, DE (2014); Künstlerhaus Graz, AT (2014); and Tate Britain, London, UK (2012).

-On the occasion of the exhibition, a comprehensive, monographic catalogue (English / German) designed by Mathias Clottu will be published by DISTANZ Verlag with essays by Rosanna McLaughlin and Zoë Gray, an experimental text by Daisy Hildyard and an interview by Stefanie Gschwend with Alice Channer.
+On the occasion of the exhibition, a comprehensive, monographic catalogue (English / German) designed by Mathias Clottu was published with essays by Rosanna McLaughlin and Zoë Gray, an experimental text by Daisy Hildyard and an interview by Stefanie Gschwend with Alice Channer.